-Brooklyn, N.Y., resident Patricia O'Shea was diagnosed with psoriasis 14 years ago at age 41.
+Brooklyn, New York, resident Patricia O'Shea was diagnosed with psoriasis 14 years ago at age 41.
 The disease was a huge blow to her self-esteem.
 Prominent psoriasis on her face and hands destroyed the flawless skin she had considered her best feature and left her feeling exposed and alienated.

 "When this hit, I was extremely angry.
 I was a waitress and a swimming instructor.
 This ended both of those jobs," she said.

-Finding the National Psoriasis Foundation and eventually becoming a support group leader for the New York City area helped O'Shea come to terms with the disease and separate it from her identity as a woman.
+Finding NPF and eventually becoming a support group leader for the New York City area helped O'Shea come to terms with the disease and separate it from her identity as a woman.